nerdfiles/hypermedia-orientation/index.md

 Links in the response suggest hypermedia orientation: but to what end?
-Primarily to transition safely, idempotently, mutably, transclusively from context to context.
-That's it.
-But with all the contextual logic following with it; our work to be done.
+Primarily to transition safely, idempotently, mutably, transclusively from context to context, giving the client (just a "requester") all that it needs to proceed.
+But this framing of the task is not (just) intentionally vague: medium specificty is itself part of the solution to the problem, to create a problem space in which agreement on solution, as much as iterative PROCEDURE is possible, with all the contextual logic following with it; our work to be done.

 So FORMs become simple or abstract (multiple sequential or parallel) assemblages referred to by us in mentioning names both dynamic or generated or